-In the video below, Adrienne Montgomery, Merrimack’s director of financial aid, shares three benefits of filing the Early FAFSA.
+Adrienne Montgomery, Merrimack’s director of financial aid, shares three benefits of filing the early FAFSA.

 When can I apply for financial aid?

-- Students can file for financial aid by completing the Free Application for Federal Student Aid (FAFSA) beginning on October 1st, a full three months earlier than last year.
-The FAFSA is available at www.fafsa.gov.
+Students can file for financial aid by completing the Free Application for Federal Student Aid (FAFSA) beginning Oct.
+1. The FAFSA is available at www.fafsa.gov.

 How does this benefit me?

-- You will no longer need to estimate your tax information on the FAFSA, as you will use your 2015 tax returns.
+You no longer need to estimate your tax information on the FAFSA, as you will use your 2015 tax returns.
 Because you’ll already have done your 2015 taxes by the time you fill out your 2017–18 FAFSA, you can easily enter the data from your tax return into the FAFSA.
-Also, completing the FAFSA earlier will give you more time to explore your financial aid options.
+Also, completing the FAFSA earlier will give you more time to explore your financial-aid options.

 Why does it matter?

-- Students can now apply for financial aid at the same time as submitting any admission applications due before January 1, 2017.
+Students can now apply for financial aid at the same time they submit any admission applications due before Jan.
+1, 2018.
 This includes Merrimack’s Early Decision and Early Action 1 deadlines.

 When should I file?

-- With the FAFSA being available as of October 1st, Merrimack encourages you to file the FAFSA no later than your admission application deadline, as listed on the application process webpages.
+Merrimack encourages you to file the FAFSA no later than your admission application deadline, as listed on the application process web pages.

 What is a merit-based scholarship?